Hanford Engineer Works: Richland

 Pehrson accepted the need for speed and efficiency, but his vision of a model late-20th century community differed from that of Groves.
 Groves was, for example, opposed to the stores having display windows, which he felt would encourage window shopping and impulse buying; he wanted them to look like the utilitarian post exchanges on Army posts.
 In this, and in many other things, Pehrson ultimately had his way, because DuPont was his customer, not the Army.
 The result was a compromise between his vision and that of Groves, although closer to the former than the latter.
 Groves wanted the houses to be clustered close together, so the residents could walk to amenities, but Pehrson gave them spacious lots, so cars and buses were required.

 The initial list of commercial establishments included a shopping center, but only two food stores, each with 10,000 sqft of retail space.
 As the town grew in size, Pehrson was able to convince Groves to allow more shops, but in each case he had to provide data demonstrating that the establishment in question was appropriate for a village the size of Richland.
 The resulting compromise would handicap Richland for many years with inadequate sidewalks, stores and shops, no civic center, and roads that were too narrow.

-It was hoped that the existing commercial establishments could be reused, and they were permitted to continue to trade after the acquisition but were found to be too small or too poorly located.
+It was hoped that the existing commercial establishments could be reused, and they were permitted to continue to trade after the acquisition, but most were found to be too small or too poorly located.
 Several were converted to other uses.
 Most of the new commercial establishments were completed by 15 February 1945.
-It was likewise hoped that the existing dwellings could be re-used, but many of them were in poor shape, and renovating them would have cost more than building new houses.
-By February 1945, only 25 of the original dwellings, known as tract houses, were in use.
+It was likewise hoped that the existing dwellings could be re-used, but many were in poor shape, and renovating them would have cost more than building new houses.
+By February 1945, only 25 of the original dwellings, known as tract houses, were still in use.

 Some 1,800 prefabricated houses were added to the plan.
 The company responsible for their manufacture, Prefabricated Engineering, did not have the equipment to transport them to Richland from its plant in Toledo, Oregon, so it hired a Chicago-based firm to do this.
-The subcontractor ran afoul of wartime regulations requiring the company to hire local drivers, and the International Brotherhood of Teamsters, who cited safety issues.
+The subcontractor ran afoul of wartime regulations requiring the company to hire local drivers, and the International Brotherhood of Teamsters union, who cited safety issues.
 Matthias arranged for the prefabricated houses to be delivered by rail, which cost more.
 He negotiated a settlement with the union in April 1944, but the Office of Defense Transportation and the Interstate Commerce Commission were another matter, and Prefabricated Engineering was forced to hire a more expensive local firm.
 By the time the last of the prefabricated houses was ordered in May 1944, most of the available sites were gone, and prefabricated houses were clustered together on the western side of Richland.